 Whose talk is it?

 Recognizing whose talk it is, is part of the benefits of participating in a coaching conversation, preferably one-on-one.
-It is when I as a coach, summarize and mirror what you said, you can realize how it makes you feel and if you believe in what you are saying yourself and if it is most of all is true for you.
+It is when I as a coach, summarize and mirror what you said, you can realize how it makes you feel and if you believe in what you are saying yourself and if it's most of all true, for you.
 Many of us are conditioned and taught to answer in certain manners, that might even be completely opposite from what our own values and desires are.
 These are things you can explore and discover safely with me, your coach!
 You can start right now by simply listening to yourself while you talk.
 Make a note about it afterwards in your journal and reflect on who wants this for you.
 Is it your own wish?
 Is it a responsibility you need to heed and reward yourself afterwards with something else?
 Or is it something you need to learn to say no to?
 What is it that you want?

 Contact me for a first free coaching session!